- 8 hrs ago What Is The Importance Of Premarital Health Checkups?

 As revenge, she bit all the members of the Brahmin's family and they all died, except for a daughter who was a great devotee of the Snake Goddess.
 She had celebrated the festival of Naga Panchami every year religiously.
 Because of this, the mother snake had let her escape her wrath.

-The daughter then advised the family to worship the snake Gods on Naga Panchami.
+The daughter then advised the family to worship the snake Gods on Nag Panchami.
 The Brahmin also promised to keep away from all the burning, digging and ploughing on that day.

 Naga Panchami And The Bond Of Brothers And Sisters

-Once upon a time, there lived an elder brother with his little sister.
-The sister was a great devotee of the Snake Gods.
+Once upon a time, there lived a boy with his little sister.
+The sister was a great devotee of Snake God (Nag Devta).
 On Naga Panchami, she asked her elder brother to bring her the flowers of Ketaki.
 The ketaki flower is considered to be the favourite of the snakes.

-Since that day, Naga Panchami is also a day on which the bond of a brother and sister is celebrated.
+Since that day, Nag Panchami is also observed as a day on which the bond of a brother and sister is celebrated.

 In the South Indian states, the girls and married women rub a little ghee or raw milk on the backs, belly button and the spine of their brothers.
 This also depicts the bond of the womb they share.
 Doing this ritual is said to strengthen the bond between the brother and sister.